 - Southeast Valley group (formerly Chandler)

 When Did You Get Started?

-Sharon Rodriguez taught the first MoezArt class in 2002.
-Since then MoezArt has grown to 150 to 300 students per semester and a thriving community theater community.
+Sharon Rodriguez taught the first MoezArt drama class in 2002.
+Since then MoezArt has grown to 150 to 300 students per semester and a thriving community theater program.

 What Is The Community Theatre Program?

 MoezArt offers opportunities for adults to perform in several productions each year.
 Our shows are produced in the fall (October), winter (January and February) and spring (March) and include both musicals and non-musicals.
 We also have a summer musical that is open to both adults and children.

 We provide specific audition information for each of our community theatre productions under the Discover Programs tab in our main menu.
 We have three shows per year: our fall show, winter show and spring show.
 Our summer musical is open to our youth families and community theater participants.